East Nusa Tenggara Indonesia Travel Guide

 Flores generally lacks accessibility for travelers with disabilities.

-By understanding these local transportation options, you can tailor your movements to your budget, comfort zone, and the specific adventures you wish to undertake in Flores.
+By understanding these regional transportation options, you can tailor your movements to your budget, degree of ease, and the specific adventures you wish to undertake in Flores.

 Flores offers a wide array of choices for traversing its landscapes and seascapes, promising a memorable journey.